Our team of

 The Philippine Social Security System, strengthened by the provisions of the Republic Act No. 8282 or the Social Security Law, is the country’s social insurance program and consists of the following bodies:

-Social Security System (SSS) – The SSS was created to provide private employees and their families with protection against disability, sickness, old age, and death.
-The Government Service Insurance System (GSIS) is an equivalent system for Philippine government employees.
+- Social Security System (SSS) – The SSS was created to provide private employees and their families protection against disability, sickness, old age, and death.
+The Government Service Insurance System (GSIS) is the equivalent system for Philippine government employees.

-Home Development Mutual Fund (HDMF) – The HMDF is a provident savings system providing housing loans to private and Philippine government employees, and to self-employed persons who elect to join the Fund.
+- Home Development Mutual Fund (HDMF) – The HDMF, also known as the Pag-IBIG Fund, is a provident savings system supplying housing loans to private and Philippine government employees, and to self-employed persons who elect to join the Fund.

-Philippine Health Insurance Corporation (PhilHealth) – PhilHealth is administered by the Philippine National Health Corporation, which is designed to provide employees with a practical means of paying for adequate medical care in the Philippines.
+- Philippine Health Insurance Corporation (PhilHealth) – PhilHealth is administered by the Philippine Health Insurance Corporation and provides employees with a practical means of paying for adequate medical care in the Philippines.

 Coverage in the Philippines

 All employed persons under the age of 60 who earn a monthly income of more than ₱1,000 are required to contribute to the three social insurance funds previously mentioned.
 Government employees under the retirement age of 65 and officers of the Armed Forces of the Philippines (AFP), Philippine National Police (PNP), Bureau of Fire Protection (BFP), Bureau of Jail Management and Penology (BJMP), and the Philippine Coast Guard (PCG) who are under the age of 60 are mandated by law to contribute to the GSIS.

 Both private and government employees must contribute to the Pag-IBIG Fund and PhilHealth.
 Membership is optional, however, for self-employed persons, Overseas Filipino Workers (OFWs), and Non-Working Spouses (NWSs).